RAW MATERIALS

 Lithium

 Due to the expected large surge in demand from e-mobility as well as stationary storage for renewable energies, the raw material lithium has moved into the focus of European companies and politics in recent years.
-Lithium, which is essential for a transition to e-mobility, was included in the European Commission’s list of critical raw materials for the first time in 2020.
-For electric vehicle batteries and energy storage alone, Europe will need up to 18 times more lithium by 2030 and up to 60 times more by 2050.

-by Michael Schmidt – Economic Geologist at German Mineral Resources Agency DERA at BGR – Fed.
+Presentation Risk Evaluation Lithium 2030 by Michael Schmidt – Economic Geologist at German Mineral Resources Agency DERA at BGR – Fed.
 Inst. for Geosciences and Natural Resources

 Rare Earth Elements (REE)

 Rare earth elements are used for permanent magnet motors.
 These motors are used in particular where a high power-to-weight ratio is required and where only limited installation space is available.
 These include the automotive industry, wind power plants, materials handling equipment, electric motors, turbo rotors and where particularly high efficiency is required.
-Of course, permanent magnet motors are also used in industrial compressors.
-This makes them particularly efficient.

 Copper